djjolicoeur/datamaps/README.md

 We can query across multiple sets of facts via `datamaps.core/q`, however `datamaps.core/q` is only designed to query against facts that satisfy the `IFactStore` protocol.
-If you wish to query against a database and a set of facts you should use the databases query engine, i.e. datascript or datomic (more on this later).
+If you wish to query against a database and a set of facts you should use the database's native query engine (e.g. Datomic or Datascript) against the fact partition.

 Example: